kuock0129/Accom-Seek-Website/final-project/backend/Readme.md

 ### 2. Install Python dependencies
 ```
-pip3 install -r requirements.txt
+pip3 install -r requirement.txt
 ```

 ### 3. Environment Configuration
-Make sure you add `db.env` into the project folder.
+Make sure you add `db.env` into the `/myapp` folder.
 This file should contain all necessary environment variables for database configuration.

 ## Start the Server
 Run the Django server